-Choosing Namibia as your vacation destination, ensures you experience one of the prime holiday spots on the African continent.
-Namibia’s natural beauty and vast landscapes lend themselves perfectly to excursions and adventures that will create the safari of a lifetime.
-A visit to Namibia’s natural wonders will overwhelm the senses.
-The national parks and reserves in Namibia range from the open bush with plenty of wildlife to the barren and inhospitable coastal strip with its huge sand dunes.
+By choosing Namibia as your safari destination, you will get to experience one of Africa’s top holiday spots.
+Namibia is full of natural beauty and vast landscapes that will overwhelm the senses, with national parks and reserves offering everything from open bush terrain with plenty of wildlife, to the barren coastal strip with its expansive and visually stunning sand dunes.

-A big part of Namibia is made of the Namib Desert, the oldest in the world and stretching for nearly two thousand kilometers along the Atlantic coast.
-Your Namibia vacation is sure to tick bucket list activities like dune boarding and hang-gliding as well as guided 4×4 dune tours in this sand heaven.
-Discover Namibia’s adventurous side in the coastal city of Swakopmund.
-Extreme sports such as skydiving, hot-air ballooning and quad biking are but a few of the choices on offer.
+A significant portion of Namibia is made up of the Namib Desert, recognized as the oldest desert in the world, stretching for nearly two thousand kilometers along the Atlantic coast.
+Your Namibia vacation is sure to include bucket list activities like dune-boarding and hang-gliding, as well as guided 4×4 dune tours in this sandy paradise.
+Explore Namibia’s adventurous side in the quaint coastal city of Swakopmund, which offers extreme sports such as skydiving, hot-air ballooning and quad biking.

-Experience the most magical of journeys with a safari of a lifetime to Namibia.
-Discover the best of Namibia with an array of natural wonders and a multitude of attractions from the Atlantic coast to the Namib Desert.
-Start your vacation to Namibia in its capital city of Windhoek, a bustling metropolis thriving with culture, art and entertainment.
-Around 350 kilometres to the west, lies the coastal city of Swakopmund, offering the best of Namibia through adrenaline-filled activities like dune-boarding and skydiving or leisurely days at the beach.
+Namibia is a unique country with many natural wonders and attractions, from the Atlantic coast to the Namib Desert.
+Start your vacation in Namibia’s capital city, Windhoek – a city full of culture, art, and entertainment.
+About 350 kilometers to the west lies the coastal city of Swakopmund, offering adrenaline-filled activities like dune-boarding and skydiving.
+Alternatively, if you are looking for something more relaxing, you can spend your days at the beach.

-A Namibia holiday is not complete without a visit to the Namib-Naukluft National Park where the diverse landscape is home to some of the rarest plant and animal species.
-These include the oryx and Hartmann’s mountain zebra as well as the Welwitschia Mirabilis, a desert shrub estimated to be more than a thousand years old.
+Etosha National Park stands as the prime destination for wildlife safaris in Namibia.
+The park is renowned for its large elephant and lion populations, and more than 340 species of birds.
+No Namibian holiday would be complete without a visit to the Namib-Naukluft National Park, with its diverse and scenic landscapes, it is home to some of the rarest plant and animal species, including the oryx and Hartmann’s mountain zebra, as well as the Welwitschia Mirabilis, a desert shrub estimated to be more than a thousand years old.

 Currency

-If you are wishing to purchase currency before arriving in Namibia, it is easiest to buy Rand as the Namibian Dollar is seldom available in banks outside of Namibia.
+If you wish to purchase currency before arriving in Namibia, it is easiest to buy Rands as the Namibian Dollar is seldom available in banks outside of Namibia.
 It is advised to carry cash on you for park fees, tips, and places that will not accept card payments.

 Banking

 Banks are found in most towns and are generally open from 09h00 to 15h30 on weekdays and 08h30 to 12h00 on Saturdays.
-Closed on Sundays and public holidays.
-Most of them offer foreign exchange services – with cash, bank and credit cards as well as travellers’ cheques.
+They are closed on Sundays and public holidays.
+Most of them offer foreign exchange services – with cash, bank and credit cards, as well as travelers’ cheques.

 You can also obtain cash from many of the ATMs.
-Several international banks have branches in main city centres.
-Always advise your bank that you are travelling outside of the country as they might block your purchases if they have not been informed.
+Several international banks have branches in main city centers.
+Always advise your bank that you are traveling outside the country as they might block your purchases if they have not been informed.

 There are major airlines that fly into Windhoek and Swakopmund.
 Other destinations are reachable by car or charter flight.

 Namibians drive on the left and all signposts are in English.
 Seat belts must be worn at all times and talking on a mobile phone while driving is prohibited.
 The general speed limit is 120km/h on tarred roads outside of towns and 100km/h on gravel roads.
 In built-up areas, the speed limit is 60km/h.
-To reach more remote areas, high-clearance 4×4 cars are essential.
+Driving in remote areas can get very bumpy at times; high-clearance 4×4 cars are essential.

-Traditional Namibian cuisine is rarely served, the food at restaurants tending to be European in style and is, generally, of a very high standard.
+Traditional Namibian cuisine is rarely served; restaurant meals tend to be European in style, and are generally of a very high standard.

 Namibia is very meat-orientated, and many menu options will feature steaks from various animals.
 However, there is usually a vegetarian and seafood section offered by most camps and restaurants.

-According to our Namibia travel advice in 2022, a discretionary ten to fifteen percent tip is typical for restaurant bills, hotels, and taxis.
+According to our most recent Namibia travel advice, a discretionary ten to fifteen percent tip is typical for restaurant bills, hotels, and taxis.
 In many places, a service charge is automatically added.
-It is customary to tip the game guide and lodge staff while on safari.
+It is customary to tip the safari guide and lodge staff while on safari.

-In the supermarkets, you’ll find pre-wrapped fresh fruit and vegetables (though the more remote the areas you visit, the smaller your choice), and plenty of canned foods, pasta, rice, bread, etc. Most of this is imported from South Africa.
+In the supermarkets, you’ll find pre-wrapped fresh fruit and vegetables, though in the more remote areas you visit, the choices may be fewer; plenty of canned foods, pasta, rice, bread, etc. can be found anywhere, and most of these are imported from South Africa.

-Partially covered by the Namib Desert, one of the world’s driest deserts, Namibia’s climate is generally very dry and pleasant.
-It is fine to visit all year round.
+Partially covered by the Namib Desert, one of the world’s driest deserts, Namibia’s climate is generally dry and pleasant, and comfortable to visit all year round.
 Namibia only receives a fraction of the rain experienced by countries further east.
-Between December to March, some days will be humid and rain may follow, often in localised, afternoon thunderstorms.
-These are more common in the centre and east of the country, and more unusual in the desert.
+Between December and March, the days may be humid with some rain, often in localized, afternoon thunderstorms.
+These are more common in the center and east of the country, and more unusual in the desert.

 April and especially May are often lovely months in Namibia.
-Increasingly dry, with a real freshness in the air, and much greenery in the landscape; at this time the air is clear and largely free from dust.
+Increasingly dry, with a real freshness in the air, and more greenery in the landscape, this time of year provides clear air that is largely free from sand and dust.

-From June to August Namibia cools down and dries out more; nights can become cold, dropping below freezing in some desert areas.
-As the landscape dries so the game in the north of the country gravitates more to waterholes, and is more easily seen by visitors.
-By September and October it warms up again; game-viewing in most areas is at its best, although there’s often a lot of dust around and the vegetation has lost its vibrancy.
+From June to August Namibia cools down and dries out; nights can become cold, dropping below freezing in some desert areas.
+As the landscape dries, the game in the north of the country gravitates more to waterholes and is more easily seen by visitors.
+By September and October it warms up again; game-viewing in most areas is at its best, although there can be a lot of dust around and the vegetation has lost its vibrancy.

 Namibians have a somewhat relaxed attitude to dress codes.
 A jacket and tie are very unusual.
 In fact, long trousers and a shirt with buttons are often quite adequate for a formal occasion or work wear.
 A pair of sensible shoes, jeans and a t-shirt is recommended.